micronaut-projects/presentations/Greach-2018.md

 # Summary

-* Micronaut aims to provide the same wow factor for Micro Services that Grails did for Monoliths
+* Micronaut aims to provide the same wow factor for Microservices that Grails did for Monoliths
 * Built by the people that made Grails, leveraging over 10 years experience in framework development
 * Coming soon in 2018